A complete software suite

 EC Compliance software pricing

-Each user can access the export control service for a monthly subscription fee.
+Each user can access the export control service for a yearly subscription fee.
 The subscription price is not linked to usage volume (unlimited number of requests), pricing only depends on the number of modules subscribed.
 Here are some examples :